-Except as explicitly stated in the collective bargaining agreement of the bargaining unit to which an employee may belong, employees receive payment for one-quarter of such employee's salary for sick leave accrued to their credit as of their last day on the active payroll up to a maximum payment equivalent to sixty (60) days' payone quarter of the unused sick leave they have accrued at retirement up to a maximum of 60 days.
+Except as explicitly stated in the collective bargaining agreement of the bargaining unit to which an employee may belong, employees receive payment for one-quarter of such employee's salary for sick leave accrued to their credit as of their last day on the active payroll up to a maximum payment equivalent to sixty (60) days' pay.
 The beneficiary of a non-represented employee's estate receives payment for unused sick leave, up to a maximum of 60 days, if the employee has ten years of service and dies prior to retirement.
 Under no other circumstances shall an employee receive payment for unused sick leave accruals.